nats-io/nats-streaming-server/README.md

 nats-streaming-server -tls_client_cert client-cert.pem -tls_client_key client-key.pem -tls_client_cacert ca.pem -tlscert server-cert.pem -tlskey server-key.pem -tlscacert ca.pem
 ```

-Further TLS related functionality can be found in usage, and should specifying cipher suites be required, a configuration file for the embedded NATS server can be passed through the `-config` command line parameter.
+Further TLS related functionality can be found in [usage](https://github.com/nats-io/gnatsd#securing-nats), and should specifying cipher suites be required, a configuration file for the embedded NATS server can be passed through the `-config` command line parameter.

 ## Persistence

-By default, the server stores its state in memory, which means that if the streaming server is stopped, all state is lost.
+By default, the NATS Streaming Server stores its state in memory, which means that if the streaming server is stopped, all state is lost.
 Still, this level of persistence allows applications to stop and later resume the stream of messages, and protect against applications disconnect (network or applications crash).

 ### File Store